 A conman gains a woman’s “con”fidence,

-then conjures up dishonest and illegal means to trick her:
+then conjures up dishonest and illegal methods to trick her.

 Womanizers are cons/sociopaths:

 Like convicts, they have no respect for “The Rule of Law.”

 Men can’t do it without a predatorial, naïve,